Bodies found in Mexico where Australian, US tourists missing, sources say | Law-Order

 Bodies found in Mexico where Australian, US tourists missing, sources say

-The state prosecutor's office did not immediately respond to a request on Friday for updated information on the case.
-State prosecutor Socorro Ibarra said on Thursday that three people were being investigated in connection with the case, though it was unclear whether they were involved in the disappearance of the men.
+Mexican authorities have located three bodies in the state of Baja California where one American and two Australian tourists were reported missing, according to three sources with knowledge of the investigation.
+Australian brothers Callum, 33, and Jake Robinson, 30, and American Carter Rhoad, 30, were last seen on April 27, according to Baja California prosecutor's office.

-Mexican authorities have located three bodies in the state of Baja California where two Australians and one American were reported missing, according to two sources with knowledge of the investigation.
-Australian brothers Callum, 33, and Jake Robinson, 30, and American Jack Carter Rhoad, 30, were last seen on April 27, according to Baja California's prosecutor's office.
+Mexican authorities have located three bodies in the state of Baja California where one American and two Australian tourists were reported missing, according to three sources with knowledge of the investigation.
+Australian brothers Callum, 33, and Jake Robinson, 30, and American Carter Rhoad, 30, were last seen on April 27, according to Baja California prosecutor's office.
+Earlier, prosecutors had referred to the American as Jack Carter Rhoad.

-The three were on vacation surfing in the municipality of Ensenada, about an hour and a half south of the U.S.-Mexico border.
-The state prosecutor's office did not immediately respond to a request on Friday for updated information on the case.
+The three men were on vacation surfing in the municipality of Ensenada, about 90 minutes south of the U.S.-Mexico border.
+The state prosecutor's office in Baja California did not immediately respond on Friday to a request for updated information on the case.

 State prosecutor Socorro Ibarra said on Thursday that three people were being investigated in connection with the case, though it was unclear whether they were involved in the disappearance of the men.
 Tents were found in the area where the missing men were last seen, said Ibarra, adding that they were formally reported missing days after their actual disappearance.